-Pull toys and wind-up trains were marketed by children, while electric trains were marketed towards teens, especially teenaged boys.
-It was during the 1950s that the modern emphasis on realism in model railroading started to catch on.
+Pull toys and wind-up trains were marketed by children, while electrical trains were marketed towards teenagers, especially teenaged boys.
+It was during the 1950s the modern emphasis on realism in model railroading started to catch on.
 Consumer interest in trains as toys waned in the late 1950s, but has undergone resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

 Thanks for your interest in model trains buildings